nightroman/FarNet/GitKit/README.md

 - `Interface settings` / `Far window title addons`
 - `Command line settings` / `Set command line prompt format`

+---
+**NOTES**

+If a new repo is initialized in a visited folder, it will not be recognized, restart is needed.
+Otherwise the info will be `n/a` or a parent repo info.

 *********************************************************************
 ## gk:status